junyuan-chen/ReadStatTables.jl/docs/src/man/getting-started.md

 ```

 Sometimes, the values have special meanings while the labels are not so important.
-To obtain an array of the values without the labels,
+To access the array of values underlying a `LabeledArray` directly:
-we can call `refarray`:

 ```@repl getting-started
 refarray(tb.mylabl)
 ```

-Alternatively, for a specific element type in the output array,
-we can call `convert`:
+Alternatively, convert a `LabeledArray` to an array with appropriate element type:

 ```@repl getting-started
 convert(Vector{Int}, tb.mylabl)
 ```

-In the last example, the element type of the output array has become `Int`.
+In the last example, the element type of the output array has become `Int`
+while the labels are ignored.

 !!! note

     The array returned by `refarray` (and by `convert` if element type is not converted)
     is exactly the same array underlying the `LabeledArray`.
     Therefore, modifying the elements of the array
-    will also modify the values in the original `LabeledArray`.
+    will also mutate the values in the associated `LabeledArray`.

 ## More Options